ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

     })
   }
 ```

 The route 'inventory/personal-items' is now secured, you need to have a valid JWT to access it, but also it will use the current user from that JWT to look up in the database for the corresponding items.

 ## Why a JWT is secured ?

 A common question that you may have after reading this is:

-***If the JWT data can be decoded in the clientsite, can a JWT be manipulated in a way to change the user id or other data ?***
+***If the JWT data can be decoded in the client side, can a JWT be manipulated in a way to change the user id or other data ?***

-While you can decoded a JWT easily, you can not encode it with new data without having the 'Secret' that was used when the JWT was signed.
+While you can decode a JWT easily, you can not encode it with new data without having the 'Secret' that was used when the JWT was signed.

-This is way is so important to never disclosure the secret.
+This is the way is so important to never disclose the secret.

 Our server is checking the signature on the middleware `IsAuth` the library `express-jwt` takes care of that.